chschnell/wsnic/README.md

 cd ..
 ```

-#### Step 3/3: Configure your installation
+#### Step 3/3: Installation setup

 Copy [`wsnic.conf.template`](./wsnic.conf.template) to `wsnic.conf` and edit as needed, settings to consider:

-* `eth_iface`, the physical interface defaults to `eth0` but could be something different like `enp0s3`, you can check with command `ip addr`.
+* `eth_iface`, the physical interface defaults to `eth0` but could be something different like `enp0s3`, check with command `ip addr`.
-* `wss_server_cert` and `wss_server_key`, PEM formatted TLS server certificate file required for `wss://` support (and its optional key file)
+* `wss_server_cert`, PEM formatted TLS server certificate file required for `wss://` support (and its optional key file `wss_server_key`)
-* `subnet`, the IP subnet that wsnic will use, it defaults to `192.168.2.0/24` which might collide with your private network configuration and must then be changed accordingly
+* `subnet`, the IP subnet that wsnic will use, it defaults to `192.168.2.0/24` which might collide with your local network configuration and must then be changed accordingly
 * `dhcp_domain_name` and `dhcp_domain_name_server`, the DNS domain name and DNS domain name server(s) to be used in DHCP replies

-Note that the values defined in `wsnic.conf.template` are the respective default values for settings left unspecified in your `wsnic.conf`.
+Note that the values defined in `wsnic.conf.template` are the respective default values for settings left unspecified in `wsnic.conf`.

 ## Usage